chainpoint/chainpoint-gateway/README.md

 This command will start your Node and grant it the ability to start interacting with the Chainpoint Network and accept incoming hashes from clients.

-### Connect to Node Dashboard

-Navigate to `http://<node_ip_address>` in a web browser.
-Your Node's Dashboard can be password protected if desired.
-By default you will need to supply the valid Ethereum Address you have used to register the particular node you are connecting to in order to authenticate successfully.

-Node Dashboard Password Scenarios:

-1. Default: Password is initially set to your Ethereum Address
-2. Using a Custom Password: If you wish to specify your own password.
-Edit the '.env' file and add a new environment variable named 'CHAINPOINT_NODE_UI_PASSWORD' with the value of your new password assigned to it (ex.
-CHAINPOINT_NODE_UI_PASSWORD=password1)
-3. PUBLIC Dashboard: You can optionally make your Node's Dashboard public to the web.
-Simply set 'CHAINPOINT_NODE_UI_PASSWORD=false'

 ## Node Public API

 Every Node provides a public HTTP API.
 This is documented in greater detail on the [Node HTTP API wiki](https://github.com/chainpoint/chainpoint-node/wiki/Node-HTTP-API)